In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is pop psychology.

 - most women’s moods worsen during their period (some certainly do, but it’s not as prevalent as what’s popularly believed)

-- brainstorming is more effect than generating ideas individually
+- brainstorming is more effective than generating ideas individually

 - the overwhelming majority of domestic violence is committed by men (there’s actually a substantial amount of domestic violence committed by females)

 - punishment is a highly effective way of changing behaviour long-term

 Because of the illusory truth effect, we’re likely to believe these myths because we’re exposed to them so often.

 As with anything, critical thinking is key.
 Even if you like what someone is saying and it fits with what you believe, that doesn’t mean it’s true.
-Even if it seems like everyone seems to believe something (like opposites attract), that doesn’t meant that the idea has solid scientific basis.
+Even if it seems like everyone seems to believe something (like opposites attract), that doesn’t mean that the idea has a solid scientific basis.

 - Furnham, A., & Hughes, D. J. (2014).
 Myths and misconceptions in popular psychology: Comparing psychology students and the general public.
 Teaching of Psychology, 41(3), 256-261.